 RESULTS

 A total of 129 patients were screened initially, of whom 34 were excluded due to failing to meet inclusion criteria or declining to participate.
 Finally, 95 patients underwent randomization.
-The flow of subjects from evaluation to participation is shown in the Consolidated Standards of Reporting Trials (CONSORT) diagram (Figure 1).
-Three patients from group PRP-1, 5 patients from group PRP-2, and 4 patients from group hyaluronic acid lost to follow-up.
-Hence, the final study population for analysis contained 28 patients in groups PRP-1 and PRP-2, and 27 patients in group hyaluronic acid.
+The flow of subjects from evaluation to participation is shown in the Consolidated Standards of Reporting Trials diagram (Figure 1).
+Three patients from group PRP-1, five patients from group PRP-2 and four patients from group hyaluronic acid were lost during follow-up.
+Hence, the final study population for analysis contained 28 patients in groups PRP-1 and PRP-2 and 27 patients in group hyaluronic acid.

 The baseline characteristics of the patients are shown in Table 1.
 There were no significant differences between the groups in age, gender, height, weight, BMI, Ahlback grading, WOMAC score and VAS pain score.